basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 context object attached, siblings are very likely to be created.
-This is an unlikely scenario if you're using a Basho client library, but it _can_ happen if you are manipulating objects using a client like `curl` and forgetting to set the `X-Riak-Vclock` header
+This is an unlikely scenario if you're using a Basho client library, but it _can_ happen if you are manipulating objects using a client like `curl` and forgetting to set the `X-Riak-Vclock` header.

 ## Siblings in Action